 I know these unwanted feelings are a great burden to you, but I have good news: There is a lot more help available than you think, and much, much more than there used to be.
 You are not alone, and you might be surprised how many letters I receive about it.
 In fact, if you use the “Search” feature at the Boundless homepage, you can find those of previous Office Hours and Ask Theophilus columns which have dealt with the subject.

-I suggest that you get in touch with Exodus International, the umbrella organization for Christian ministries devoted to helping people find relief from same-sex attractions.
-Exodus has a lot of experience, and can refer you to groups that meet in your area, to resources that you can read, and finally to Christian counselors who understand problems like yours and who can help you.
+I suggest that you get in touch with Focus on the Family Counseling Services.
+Focus on the Family has a lot of experience, and can refer you to resources that you can read, and finally to Christian counselors who understand problems like yours and who can help you.